NavidRoshani/sunrise/README.md

 ```

 ### Construct your circuit
-The SPA circuit (and all the automatically built circuits) are already adapted to your encoding
+The SPA circuit (and all the automatically built circuits) are already adapted to your encoding.

 ```python
 Uspa = molecule.make_ansatz("SPA",edges=[(0,1)])
 ```
-however, one can also  build its own circuits:
+However, one can also  build its own circuits:
 ```python
 U = tq.QCircuit() # see more on https://github.com/tequilahub/tequila-tutorials/
 # Prepare the reference HF state if any other provided